atom/flight-manual.atom.io/content/getting-started/sections/atom-basics.md

 ##### Editing and Saving a File

 Editing a file is pretty straightforward.
 You can click around and scroll with your mouse and type to change the content.
-There is no special editing mode or key commands (by default; packages for vim, emacs, and other styles are available).
+There is no special editing mode or key commands.
+If you prefer editors with modes or more complex key commands, you should take a look at the [Atom package list](https://atom.io/packages).
+There are a lot of packages that emulate popular styles.

 To save a file you can choose *File > Save* from the menu bar or <kbd class="platform-mac">Cmd+S</kbd><kbd class="platform-windows platform-linux">Ctrl+S</kbd> to save the file.
 If you choose *File > Save As* or press <kbd class="platform-mac">Cmd+Shift+S</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+S</kbd> then you can save the current content in your editor under a different file name.
 Finally, you can choose *File > Save All* <span class="platform-mac">or press <kbd class="platform-mac">Alt+Cmd+S</kbd></span> to save all the open files in Atom.